Your Academic Advisor is Your Partner for Student Success

 Students new to Trocaire College and previously enrolled readmitted students are eligible to register once the following steps are complete:

-- Complete the on-line New Student Orientation module in Moodle
+- First time Freshman students must complete the on-line New Student Orientation module in Moodle

 Dedicated professionals are available on campus to assist students in all aspects of their academic, career, physical, and spiritual development.
 Each student service department provides services to students upon request